dzichonka/reveal.js/methodology.md

 An approach based on collaboration between developers (Dev) and operations (Ops), focused on automating processes, accelerating delivery, and improving product quality.
 The main goal of DevOps is to shorten the development cycle, reduce errors, and speed up the deployment of changes into production.

+Note: Now let’s talk about DevOps.

+It’s a culture where developers and operations work together — not like two separate teams, but one big team.

+They build, test, deploy, and monitor the product together.

+The goal is simple:
+🚀 deliver faster, with fewer bugs, and more confidence.

 <img src="./assets/img/devops.webp" alt="DevOps" style="width: 80%; padding: 1rem;" />